How much do surrogates make?

-What are our requirements for gestational carriers?
+What are Circle Surrogacy's requirements for surrogates?

 - Are between the ages of 21-41 years of age

-- Have a Body Mass Index (BMI) of no higher than 33 (some clinics allow up to 34)
+- Typically have a Body Mass Index (BMI) of no higher than 33.
+Calculate My BMI.

 - Have the support of family and friends